GustavoSantosSantana/Trireme/Software Requirements Specification V2.md

 6.8.2. ……

 ### 6.9 Internal Interfaces (Optional)
-Specify how pieces of the application will interact
+Specify how pieces of the application will interact.

 ### 6.10 External Interfaces (Optional)
-Specify how the application will interact with other applications and resources
+Specify how the application will interact with other applications and resources.

 ### 6.11 Other Outputs (Optional)
-Specify the possible outputs generated by the project
+Specify the possible outputs generated by the project.

 ### 6.1.
 Configuration Data (Optional)
 Specify what data and parameters will be configurable in the configuration page or file.